 It’s surprising to note that the oldest continuously owned and operated winery in the country is not in the more well-known California wine regions, but in Missouri.
 That winery is Adam Puchta Winery in Hermann, and it is one of more than 120 wineries in the state.

 In 1984, the Missouri Wine and Grape Board was established to support the wineries, which is now a billion-dollar business.
 Eight distinct trails link these vineyards.

 Augusta Wine Trail

-The Augusta Wine Trail in Missouri was designated as the “First United States Wine District” in 1980 since wines were produced here prior to the Civil War.
-Ten wineries make up this trail.
-They are all family owned and open all year round.
+The Augusta Wine Trail in Missouri was designated as the “First United States Wine District” in 1980 since wines were produced here before the Civil War.
+There are 10 wineries that make up this trail.
+They are all family-owned and open all year round.

 Hermann Wine Trail

 Adam Puchta Winery, which was established in 1855, is one of the seven family-owned wineries in the scenic region of Hermann, Missouri, which is known for its food and wine events.